Jackson Estate Petaluma Gap Pinot Noir 2017

 Established in 2018, Petaluma Gap is the newest AVA in CA and we are excited to share our first vintage of Jackson Estate Petaluma Gap Pinot Noir!
 This low elevation gap acts as a causeway for marine wind and fog to charge inland from the Pacific Ocean.
 The daily appearance of gusty winds causes a cool-climate environment, which creates smaller berries with thicker skins.
 The end result is an elegant Pinot Noir with fresh red and blue fruit flavors, savory notes and bright acid.

-92 points, Erin Brooks, Robert Parker Wine Advoate, Dec 2019
+92 points, Erin Brooks, Robert Parker Wine Advocate, Dec 2019

 The 2017 Jackson Estate Pinot Noir Petaluma Gap, aged 10 months in 30% new oak, has a pale to medium ruby color with a nose of granite, wild blackberries and fresh cranberries with notes of underbrush, bay leaf, citrus peel and sweet spice.
 The palate is light to medium-bodied, silky and intense with a good balance of bright fruits, spices and earthy notions.
 It has a frame of grainy tannins and great freshness, finishing long and bright.
 Delicious!